stackmuncher/stm_app/README.md

 ## Installation

 StackMuncher is a single executable file written in Rust.
-Its only external dependency is `git` that must be installed on the same machine and configuration files in JSON format.
+Its only external dependencies are `git` and JSON files with stack analysis templates.

 Run StackMuncher client app from the root of your project with a child `.git` folder.
-The app will access the contents of the repository, not the working folder.
-The reports are saved in `.git/stm-reports` folder.
+The app will access the contents of the repository and save its stack analysis reports in temporary folder.

 ## Ubuntu